 And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and Hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and Hell were cast into the lake of fire.
 This is the second death.
 And whosoever was not found written in the book of life was cast into the lake of fire.

-Does not God grant salvation and eternal life as a free gift?
+Isn’t God’s salvation and eternal life given as a free gift?
 And aren’t we saved by the gift of Christ’s sacrifice, instead of our own human works and accomplishments?

 So hold on to that thought.

 The prophecy also mentions a “second death” for those whose names are not written in the Book of Life.
-Yet it does not state these names are written or erased during this judgment.
-Instead, the Bible shows that names are written into the Book of Life during various times throughout history (Exodus 32:32, Daniel 12:1, Luke 10:20, Revelation 3:5 & Revelation 17:8).
+And the Bible states that these names are written into the Book of Life during various times throughout history (see Exodus 32:32, Daniel 12:1, Luke 10:20, Revelation 3:5 & Revelation 17:8).